AaltoSciComp/python-for-scicomp/content/scripts.rst

 .. challenge:: Scripts-2

-  1. Take the python script we have written in the preceding exercise and use :py:mod:`argparse` to specify the input and output files and allow the start and end dates to be set.
+  1. Take the Python script (``weather_observations.py``) we have written in the preceding exercise and use :py:mod:`argparse` to specify the input and output files and allow the start and end dates to be set.

+     * Hint: try not to do it all at once, but add one or two arguments, test, then add more, and so on.
+     * Hint: The input and output filenames make sense as positional arguments, since they must always be given.
+Input is usually first, then output.
-     The start and end dates should be optional parameters with the defaults as they are in the current script.
+     * Hint: The start and end dates should be optional parameters with the defaults as they are in the current script.

-  2. Execute your script for a few different time intervals (e.g. from January 2019 to June 2020, or from Mai 2020 to October 2020).
+  2. Execute your script for a few different time intervals (e.g. from January 2019 to June 2020, or from May 2020 to October 2020).
-     Also use data for cairo (``https://raw.githubusercontent.com/AaltoSciComp/python-for-scicomp/master/resources/data/scripts/weather_cairo.csv``)
+     Also try using this data for Cairo: ``https://raw.githubusercontent.com/AaltoSciComp/python-for-scicomp/master/resources/data/scripts/weather_cairo.csv``

 .. solution::